keyxcode/fso-coursework/notes.md

 - Every resource has a unique address associated with it - its URL
 - Resources are fetched from the server with HTTP GET requests
 - Creating a new resource is done by making an HTTP POST request to the resource URL according to the REST convention

+# Thinking in React

+- Create individual components that are as independent and reusable as possible => HTML, CSS, JS all in one component